What is Positive Behaviour Support (PBS)?

 First, the child has a medical assessment to make sure the problem behaviours are not caused by a physical illness.

 Next, a trained practitioner, like a psychologist or other professional, then talks to the child’s family and carries out observation sessions to find out the purpose of the child’s behaviour and what the child gains by behaving in that way.
 This process is known as a functional assessment.

 After the assessment, families work with the practitioner on a detailed plan to remove or minimise the triggers of the problem behaviour and, wherever possible, stop any accidental rewards for the behaviour.
 Once they have a plan, parents can teach and encourage the child to use new skills and alternative, appropriate ways of communicating with others to express wants and needs.

 Carers use Positive Behaviour Support (PBS) plans in children’s natural environments, so there’s no financial cost for putting plans into action.
 There’s a cost for developing plans because this is done with trained practitioners, usually a psychologist or experienced education practitioner.
 This cost varies depending on how long it takes to develop the plan, as well as the practitioner’s qualifications.

 You might be eligible to see a psychologist at a subsidised rate for a limited number of sessions through Medicare.
 Some private health care funds might also cover a portion of the consultation fee.
 If the therapist has HICAPS, you might be able to make a claim immediately.

 You might be able to include the cost of using a PBS intervention in children’s NDIS plans.
 You can contact the NDIS to find out.

 Does Positive Behaviour Support (PBS) work?

-Positive Behaviour Support (PBS) is supported by high-quality research that shows that PBS:
+Positive Behaviour Support (PBS) is supported by high-quality research.
+This research shows that PBS:

 - improves children’s school performance